commercionetwork/commercio-sdk.kt/docs/lib/docs/docs_helper.md

 3. Returns the list of all the `CommercioDoc` that the specified `address` has sent.
     ```kotlin
-    suspend fun getSentDocuments(address: Did, wallet: Wallet): List<CommercioDoc>
+    suspend fun getSentDocuments(address: String, networkInfo: NetworkInfo): List<CommercioDoc>
     ```
 4. Returns the list of all the `CommercioDoc` that the specified `address` has received.
     ```kotlin
-    suspend fun getReceivedDocuments(address: Did, wallet: Wallet): List<CommercioDoc>
+    suspend fun getReceivedDocuments(address: String, networkInfo: NetworkInfo): List<CommercioDoc>
     ```
 5. Creates a new transaction which tells the `recipient` that the document having the specified `documentId` and present inside the transaction with hash `txHash` has been properly seen; optionally `proof` of reading, `fee` and broadcasting `mode`.
     ```kotlin
     suspend fun sendDocumentReceipt(
         recipient: Did,